Henrik Urdal. Photo: PRIO / Indigo Trigg-Hauger

 "Democracy is on the ballot this year as more than half the world’s population live in a country heading to the polls, albeit not exclusively in democracies," said Henrik Urdal.
 “Research shows that democratic states are more peaceful and stable.
 As elections are a cornerstone of democracy, election observers play a pivotal role in shaping perceptions about the legitimacy of electoral processes.
 A Nobel Peace Prize awarded to election observers sends a strong message about the importance of free and fair elections, and their role in peace and stability.”

-Each year, PRIO's Director presents his own shortlist for the Nobel Peace Prize.
+Each year, PRIO's Director presents his own list for the Nobel Peace Prize.
 He offers his opinion on the most worthy potential laureates, based on his independent assessment.
 The PRIO Director's view on potential and worthy Nobel Peace Prize laureates is widely recognized and has been offered since 2002.
 Henrik Urdal presents his seventh list here since taking up the position of director in 2017.
 Urdal has no association with the Nobel Institute or the Norwegian Nobel Committee.

 The OSCE’s Office for Democratic Institutions and Human Rights